Garage Exhaust Fan Installation – Step by Step Guide

 The exterior vent must be installed under the siding, which requires several pieces of siding to be removed.
 A siding removal tool makes it easy to remove siding from walls.

-Here’s An Excellent Siding Removal Tool On Amazon
+Here’s An Overall-Pick Siding Removal Tool On Amazon

 The shutter vent should then be inserted and nailed to the wall studs.
 You can buy a shutter vent separately if your model does not come with one.

-This Amazing Shutter Vent Is Highly Rated On Amazon
+This Shutter Vent Is Highly Rated On Amazon

 After that, attach the J channel frame.